 Intangible Heritage as a Driver of Cultural Landscape Management and Holistic Conservation

 Recommended Citation for the Proceedings:

 Mitchell, N., et al. (Eds.)
 2018.
-Proceedings of the US/ICOMOS International Symposium Forward Together: A Culture-Nature Journey Toward More Effective Conservation in a Changing World, 13-14 November 2018, The Presidio, San Francisco, California.
+Proceedings of the World Heritage USA International Symposium Forward Together: A Culture-Nature Journey Toward More Effective Conservation in a Changing World, 13-14 November 2018, The Presidio, San Francisco, California.
 Available at …